Why this note?

 Sticking on to the Java 8

-For some time at least we can stick on to JDK if we are supported by non-oracle vendors like IBM WebSphere and RedHat’s JBoss as these vendors will release the security fixes.
+For some time at least we can stick to JDK if we are supported by non-oracle vendors like IBM WebSphere and RedHat’s JBoss as these vendors will release the security fixes.
 Another option is to use the Open Source JDK supported by communities including the Oracle Supported OpenJDK.
 This will remain free with community support.

 Moving to Oracle Java 11